 Subsequent replacements- $5.00

-FinesThe fine for overdue materials is .25/day per item for a maximum of $20.00.
+FinesThe fine for overdue materials is .25/day per item until the value of the item has been reached.
 Video game fines are $1.00/day.
 Currently we accept only cash or checks for payment.

 Cooley Library currently has 12 desktop computers for public use, as well as 10 laptops for onsite use.
 Eight computers are Internet enabled and are also loaded with word processing software and Adobe Photoshop.
 Four of the adult computers have Adobe Acrobat Pro.
 Four of the computers are children’s computers with over 30 educational games.

 Cooley Library has a thriving used book sale at the front of the library.
 Prices are as follows: